alastairreid/RelatedWork/_papers/rakamaric:cav:2014.md

 - tools
 - verification
 notes:
-- boogie-verifier
+- Boogie verifier
-- intermediate-verification-language
+- intermediate verification language
-- smack-verifier
+- SMACK verifier
-- llvm-compiler
+- LLVM compiler
 ---

-SMACK translates LLVM bitcode files to the [Boogie language] (an [intermediate verification language]) allowing it to support any language that LLVM supports (mostly C/C++ in this paper).
+SMACK translates LLVM bitcode files to the [Boogie language][Boogie verifier] (an [intermediate verification language]) allowing it to support any language that LLVM supports (mostly C/C++ in this paper).